sanadsalam/test/README.md

-# test is all about checking code verifaction things
+# test this is what we got till now